 Construction should begin in the coming weeks on the next 2-1/2 miles of the Barnegat Branch Trail, as the Ocean County Board of Freeholders is set to award the contract for that construction at next week's meeting.

 The contract, to M.L.
 Ruberton Construction of Hammonton for "an amount not to exceed $985,696.81," according to the preliminary agenda released at Wednesday's pre-board meeting, is for Phase V of the trail, from Bay Parkway in Waretown to just south of Lacey Road.
 A grant of $350,000 from the state Department of Transportation is helping to fund the project.

-This section has been described by Freeholder James F. Lacey as the most difficult to design, because of the challenges associated with crossing four bodies of water (the north and south branches of Oyster Creek, Middle Creek, and Cedar Lake), because of the need to work with Exelon Corp., owner of the Oyster Creek Nuclear Generating Station, on passages near the plant, and because of multiple road crossings as well.
+has been described by Freeholder James F. Lacey as the most difficult to design, because of the challenges associated with crossing four bodies of water (the north and south branches of Oyster Creek, Middle Creek, and Cedar Lake), because of the need to work with Exelon Corp., owner of the Oyster Creek Nuclear Generating Station, on passages near the plant, and because of multiple road crossings as well.